Bristol Temple Meads railway station: 21st century

+The station also hosts the Station Innovation Zone in partnership with Catapult.
+It has been used as a test station for a number of accessibility improvements through the program, including one where Auracast is used to relay station announcements to compatible headphones and hearing aids.

 Description

 Approaches

 The station approach looks straight towards Fox's turreted 1870s station entrance.
 Part of Brunel's original station on the left with Fox's 1870s extension between that and the entrance; the current station train shed is to the right of the entrance.

 Although it is now possible to reach the station through the Temple Quay office development (on the site of the goods shed) or from the Bristol Ferry Boat Company landing stage on the Floating Harbour, the traditional and main approach is from Temple Gate.
 Isambard Kingdom Brunel's Tudor-style offices, later used by the former British Empire and Commonwealth Museum, face this road and are flanked on the north side by an archway that used to be the main station for departing passengers; a matching arch on the other side was the arrivals gateway but was removed when the station was expanded in the 1870s.

 Opposite these offices are the Grosvenor Hotel and the derelict George Railway Hotel, which were built in the 1870s, on either side of the site of the Bristol Harbour Railway bridge.
 A modern pub named The Reckless Engineer as a tribute to Brunel faces the approach road to the station.